vmp1/vmp1.github.io/_pages/research.md

 ---

-### <span style="color:#000000">Work in Progress</span>

-*"Fiscal Redistribution when Accounting for the Rich in Latin America"* (with Mauricio De Rosa and Nora Lustig).

-*"Was Implementation Left Behind?
-A National Analysis of State and Federal School Accountability"*.

-*"Measuring the Indirect Effects of School Closures on Their Neighbouring Communities"*.

----

 ### <span style="color:#000000">Policy Briefs</span>

 *"Extreme Measures: A National Descriptive Analysis of Closure and Restructuring of Traditional Public, Charter, and Private Schools"* (with Douglas N. Harris).